 AirAsia changes name to Capital A as it grows beyond an airline

-Jan 28 (Reuters) - Malaysia's AirAsia Group Bhd AIRA.KL said on Friday it had finalised the name change of its listed holding company to Capital A Bhd as it seeks market recognition of its growing portfolio of businesses beyond the core budget airline.
+Jan 28 (Reuters) - Malaysia's AirAsia Group Bhd AIRA.KL said on Friday it had changed its name to Capital A Bhd to reflect its growing portfolio of businesses beyond the core budget airline.

 Capital A has been investing heavily in payments business BigPay, logistics arm Teleport and its mobile Super App to gain other sources of revenue, though they remain in growth phases and were loss-making in the quarter ended Sept.
 30, 2021.